Sylvia Ströher

 Sylvia Ströher (born 30 May 1954) is a German businesswoman, ranked by Forbes since 2003 as one of the wealthiest people in the world.
+Sylvia is a great-granddaughter of Franz Ströher, a German entrepreneur and hairdresser, the founder of Wella AG.

 Life

 In 2004 the Stroher family sold their almost 80% stake in Wella AG, the world's second biggest professional hair care group, to Procter & Gamble for $4 billion.

-Silvia Ströher's 25% share has made this great-granddaughter of the company founder a very wealthy woman.
 She's married to Ulrich Ströher, né Fette, a former nurse who took her name when they married.
 Ströher is an art collector.
+With her husband she assembled a private collection of German post-World War II art, comprising around 1500 items.
+Some of the works are exhibited in Museum Küppersmühle in Duisburg, Germany.